xenji/homee_exporter/README.md

 * Custom / free form labels

 ## Usage

+Running the exporter needs a recent Java Runtime Environment, version 8.
+It should not make a difference if a OpenJDK or Oracle JRE/JDK is used.

+This exporter has been tested with macOS and Linux.
+If anyone tests this successfully on Windows, please feel free to open a PR and change this documentation accordingly.

 ```
 $ java -jar build/libs/homee_exporter-27b0a46.dirty-all.jar -h
 usage: homee_exporter [-h] --username USERNAME --password PASSWORD